Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+The quest mode card shop:

+You can now buy PreCon decks, Starter packs, Tournament packs and Fat packs from the quest mode card shop.

+Player Avatar pictures:

+The UI has a few new features including the option to pick an avatar from a collection of pictures.
+This can be accessed from the Settings -> Avatars tab.

+The organizational structure of the /res/decks/ folder:

+The organizational structure of the /res/decks/ folder has been improved and we now have these six subdirectories:

+/decks/constructed/
+/decks/cube/
+/decks/draft/
+/decks/plane/
+/decks/scheme/
+/decks/sealed/

+You can place your deck files from an earlier version of Forge into the /res/decks/ folder.
+When you next launch Forge these decks will be converted to a newer format and will be moved into the proper subdirectory.

 User-created themes for Forge's background, fonts, colors and icons:

 When you select a new skin in the Preferences view Forge should save the change to the preference file, quit and then automatically re-launch with the new skin displayed.
 During testing some people have noticed that Forge is not restarting on their computer and they have to re-launch Forge themselves.